26 Jun The Best Holidays in the Dominican Republic

 Many people take their holidays in the Dominican Republic because they want to spend time on a beautiful beach, but that isn’t the only option.
 There are also colonial towns that provide a direct link to the region’s history, stunning mountains, and even gorgeous rainforests for people who love plants and animals.
 The nature of the island’s geography means that it is often possible to enjoy all of these environments during a single holiday, so it’s best for visitors to understand as many of the options as possible while making plans.

-Cabrera is the number one location for holidays in the Dominican Republic.
+Cabrera is the number one location for holidays in the Dominican Republic, especially if you’re staying at our all inclusive Dominican Republic villa.
 The town is located on the North Coast, and it offers a mix of local attractions and nearby resorts that cater to tourists.
 It’s a fairly quiet place, so it’s perfect for people that want to avoid the bustle of a big city and get a chance to spend some time in a natural environment.

 That environment is what draws most visitors to Cabrera.
 There are long, beautiful beaches that are right next to striking hills and cliffs, which provides views that are unique to the area.
 Some of the beaches are completely pristine and undeveloped, while others are home to popular resorts that include a variety of other attractions, such as restaurants and even a golf course.
 That variety means that there is always something fun to do, even for people who want a break from the beaches.